RudranshKi/SRAM/README.md

+ in a readme file without using a header
 # 6T SRAM based on 180 nm technology

 SRAM (Static Random Access Memory) is a type of RAM which stores data indefinitely as long as there is power unlike DRAM which loses data gradually even if they are powered.
 They store 1 bit of data and is faster than DRAM and hence used as cache memory in processors.